Landing Page Editor

-The Kuula Website Editor allows you to easily build and manage a website featuring your 360 photos and Virtual Tours as well as a number of other types of content - such as videos, text and images.
+The Kuula Landing Page Editor allows you to easily build and manage a website featuring your 360 photos and Virtual Tours as well as a number of other types of content - such as videos, text and images.

 Can I use it?

 Yes!
-The Website Editor is available to ALL USERS.
+The Landing Page Editor is available to ALL USERS.